phanan-forks/vue-ssr-demo/README.md

 npm start
 ```

 Although this demo uses JSX, it also works with `vue-loader`.
+It doesn't actually matter how you build your application bundle.

 For how things work, check out the [docs](https://github.com/vuejs/vue/tree/next/packages/vue-server-renderer).